mdm508/mdm508.github.io/content/post/intro-lesson.md

 title: "Self Guided Coding Lesson"
 date: 2025-05-30T22:10:37-07:00
 draft: false
+summary: if your new to writting code check out some of these pedagogical programming languages to get started
 ---

 A while back I hosted a few coding demos online.
 I copy and pasted the original post below because I think these are still great introductory lessons that kids can use to help them break into the world of programming.